Hair loss occurs when new hair doesn't replace the hair that has fallen out.

 Study showed the beneficial effects of herbs and their bioactive compounds on hair growth.

-MARUSHA Rosemary and Neem hair growth and scalp treatment oil in an in vivo study shows positive results in both hair growth and maintaining a healthy scalp.
-In vivo tests approved that this is effective, intensively stimulating oil - serum for hair growth.
+MARUSHA Rosemary and Neem hair growth and scalp treatment oil in an "in vivo" study shows positive results in both hair growth and maintaining a healthy scalp.
+In vivo tests approved that this is effective, intensively hair growth stimulating hair oil.
+After 6 months of regular use, customers can already visually see that the hair has grown back, the amount of hair has increased, it has become thicker and stronger.

 Photo: MARUSHA Rosemary & Neem Hair growth oil in vivo tests